Jacqueline Kennedy Onassis: Family and childhood

 Jacqueline Lee Bouvier was born on July 28, 1929, at Southampton Hospital in Southampton, New York, to Wall Street stockbroker John Vernou "Black Jack" Bouvier III and socialite Janet Norton Lee.
 Her mother was of Irish descent, and her father had French, Scottish, and English ancestry.
 Named after her father, she was baptized at the Church of St. Ignatius Loyola in Manhattan and raised in the Roman Catholic faith.
-Her sister, Caroline Lee, was born four years later on March 3, 1933.
+Caroline Lee, her younger sister, was born four years later on March 3, 1933.

 Jacqueline Bouvier spent her early childhood years in Manhattan and at Lasata, the Bouviers' country estate in East Hampton on Long Island.
 She looked up to her father, who likewise favored her over her sister, calling his elder child "the most beautiful daughter a man ever had".
-Biographer Tina Santi Flaherty reports Jacqueline's early confidence in herself, seeing a link to her father's praise and positive attitude to her, and her sister Lee Radziwill stated that Jacqueline would not have gained her "independence and individuality" had it not been for the relationship she had with their father and paternal grandfather, John Vernou Bouvier Jr. From an early age, Jacqueline was an enthusiastic equestrienne and successfully competed in the sport, and horse-riding remained a lifelong passion.
+Biographer Tina Santi Flaherty reports Jacqueline's early confidence in herself, seeing a link to her father's praise and positive attitude to her, and her sister Lee Radziwill stated that Jacqueline would not have gained her "independence and individuality" had it not been for the relationship she had with their father and paternal grandfather, John Vernou Bouvier Jr. From an early age, Jacqueline was an enthusiastic equestrian and successfully competed in the sport, and horse-riding remained a lifelong passion.
 She took ballet lessons, was an avid reader, and excelled at learning foreign languages, including French, Spanish, and Italian.
 French was particularly emphasized in her upbringing.

 In 1935, Jacqueline Bouvier was enrolled in Manhattan's Chapin School, where she attended grades 1–7.
 She was a bright student but often misbehaved; one of her teachers described her as "a darling child, the prettiest little girl, very clever, very artistic, and full of the devil".
 Her mother attributed this behavior to her finishing her assignments ahead of classmates and then acting out in boredom.
 Her behavior improved after the headmistress warned her that none of her positive qualities would matter if she did not behave.